 Is time travel possible?

 The answer to this question is complicated as it is still an unsolved equation.
-The scientific opinion appears to be that time-travel wouldn't be like seen in the movies where people are teleported to a different time.
-Furthermore, current theories suggest that traveling to the past is [nearly] impossible however traveling to the future is achievable.
+The scientific opinion appears to be that time-travel wouldn't be like how it is seen in the movies where people are teleported to a different time; furthermore, current theories suggest that traveling to the past is impossible.
+While it may be out of our hands to travel into the past, traveling to the future is technically achievable.

-1.- When we look into space, we are observing light that has been traveling in space for years, decades, millennia, and more.
-The images we receive from far away galaxies are showing us how things were hundreds even millions of years ago thus we are effectively observing past events.
+1.- When we look into space, we are observing light that has been traveling in space for years.
+The images we receive from far away galaxies show us how things that occurred were hundreds or even millions of years ago, thus we are effectively observing past events.

-JADES-GS-z13-0 is the farthest galaxy known, located 33 billion light-years away, estimated to have formed just a few hundred million years after the Big Bang.
+JADES-GS-z13-0 is one of the farthest galaxies known, located 33 billion light-years away and estimated to have formed just a few hundred million years after the Big Bang.
 Studying this galaxy is like looking through a window into a past event that could explain our present without us having to physically "travel" to the past to see it.
-Isn't that cool ?
+Isn't that cool?

-2.- On the other hand, travel to the future theoretically is possible by speeding up the passage of time as experienced by someone traveling in space.
+2. On the other hand, travel to the future is theoretically possible by speeding up the passage of time as experienced by someone traveling in space.
 This phenomena is presented in the movie Interstellar.
-A person could sit for 1-2 hours at the edge of a black hole, where time travels slower relatively to Earth's just to realize upon landing on Earth, it's been already 1000 years!
-This person has effectively "traveled to the future", unfortunately cannot travel back.
+A person could be at the edge of a black hole for a few hours and come back to find out then it has actually been multiple years!
+This is because more massive objects with great gravitational forces exert time dilation on individuals near it.
+This person can effectively "travel into the future", but unfortunately can not travel back.

-In any case, scientist are still working hard to find a solution to this problem with a unified theory that connects special relativity with modern day quantum mechanics and I cannot wait to hear more as I immerse myself more in this field.
+Scientists are still working hard to find a solution to this problem with a unified theory that connects special relativity with modern day quantum mechanics.

 If you are interested in diving deeper into these topics, I recommend you check out “A Brief History of Time,” by Stephen Hawking.
 His book goes in depth about the topics of famous astronomers, relativity, dark matter, black holes, and a lot of astrophysics.